 9.5.4 Compliance with Insurance.
 Each party and its directors, officers, representatives, agents, and employees shall comply with the terms of the policies of insurance referred to in this Article 9, including the procedures for claims notification and administration under such insurance policies, and shall not do or omit to do anything which might render policies voidable or entitle insurers to avoid liability thereunder.
 Contractor shall ensure that all Subcontracts in excess of $___________ shall include provisions similar to this Section 9.5.4.

 9.5.5 Insurance Surveyor.
-The costs of any insurance surveyor shall be paid by Owner.
+The costs of any insurance surveyor shall be paid by Construction Manager.

 ARTICLE 10